sawyer-effect/magento2-ansible-vagrant/README.md

 magento2_admin_lastname: ADMIN_LASTNAME
 ```

-## Syncing

-By default, Magento2 files live in the box.

-It's up to you to configure your preferred sync solution.
-Here are some ideas:

 ### External project

-You can find a commented out statement in Vagrantfile to sync from another project folder.
+You can find a statement in Vagrantfile to copy magento folder from another project folder.

+If that line is removed, the provisioning will install magento in the VM.

 ### 4. Up!